How to view & search WooCommerce customer order history

 WooCommerce Reports

-The WooCommerce customer order report is a great way to keep track of your customers’ orders and order details rith from your WordPress dashboard.
-This report shows you the number of sales over different type frames, the average number of orders per customer, the top products ordered etc.
+The WooCommerce customer order report is a great way to keep track of your customers’ orders and order details right from your WordPress dashboard.
+This report shows you the number of sales over different type frames, the average number of orders per customer, the top products ordered, etc.

 Creating custom segments based on your customer purchase history

-So, using this information you can create your own WooCommerce customer lists by using the segments.
-You may filter your users based on their activity, loyalty, customer lifetime value.
-In order to do that you can use the segments feature of Users Insights.
+So, using this information, you can create your WooCommerce customer lists by using the segments.
+You may filter your users based on their activity, loyalty, and customer lifetime value.
+To do that, you can use the segment feature of Users Insights.

-First, you need to create the filtering aspects that you are going to use for your customers.
-For instance, we’ll filter through our WooCommerce customers’ order history, and find out the repeat buyers who were active in the last month.
+First, you need to create the filtering aspects you will use for your customers.
+For instance, we’ll filter through our WooCommerce customers’ order history and find out the active repeat buyers in the last month.
 We can do that with these filters:

 Repeat buyers and active users